Bedding company’s ‘Swift Home’ trademark abandoned after Taylor Swift opposition

 Google Preferred Source badge

-Swift’s company TAS Rights Management told the agency in a filing on Feb 11 the cursive “Swift” in Cathay Home’s logo closely resembles the singer’s trademarked signature, and would likely mislead consumers into thinking that she endorsed Cathay’s products.
+Swift’s company TAS Rights Management told the United States Patent and Trademark Office (USPTO) in a filing on Feb 11 the cursive “Swift” in Cathay Home’s proposed logo closely resembles the singer’s trademarked signature and would likely mislead consumers into thinking she endorsed Cathay’s products.

 Cathay’s website says it sells its products through Bed Bath & Beyond, Target, Nordstrom and other retailers.
-It applied in 2025 to register a federal “Swift Home” trademark covering bedding items, including pillows, mattresses and sheets.
+It applied in 2025 to register a federal “Swift Home” trademark covering bedding items including pillows, mattresses and sheets.

 See more on